rtm516/GeyserMC-wiki/Floodgate.md

 Ensure that you removed the `usercache.json` file from the server root directory and restart your server.

+### Error with Forge/Fabric

+At this time, there is no way to run Floodgate on a Forge or Fabric server - most Bukkit/Forge hybrids do not support the complicated procedures we need to do in order to allow Bedrock players to connect (for the technically minded: these server softwares typically don't support NMS).
+If you wish to use Floodgate in combination with Forge/Fabric, we recommend putting these servers behind BungeeCord or Velocity.

 ## Obtaining UUIDs for Floodgate players
 Check the server log for their UUIDs, or use [this method](FAQ#how-do-i-find-a-players-uuid-without-them-joining-when-using-floodgate).